d-floe/quartzv4/content/keebs/21_Sharkeneko-60.md

 #### Brass Patina

-The clear coat on the brass weight started to show signs of Patina.
+The clear coat on the brass weight started to show signs of patina.
 I wasn't sure what had stripped the clear-coating off the weight, but I figured that if was to get patina on my weight, I might as well make the patina look beautiful.
 I commissioned [LoobedSwitches](https://loobedswitches.com/) to strip the clear coat off my brass weight, and apply a rainbow patina to it inspired by these images:

 ![[21_Sharkeneko-60.jpg]]
 ![[21_Sharkeneko-60-1.jpg]]